waynz0r/backyards-cli/README.md

   backyards [command]

 Available Commands:
-  canary      Install and manage Canary feature dashboard   Open the Backyards dashboard in a web browser demoapp     Install and manage demo application help        Help about any command install     Install Backyards istio       Install and manage Istio uninstall   Uninstall Backyards version     Print the client and api version information
+  canary       Install and manage Canary feature dashboard    Open the Backyards dashboard in a web browser demoapp      Install and manage demo application help         Help about any command install      Install Backyards istio        Install and manage Istio uninstall    Uninstall Backyards cert-manager Install and manage cert-manager version      Print the client and api version information

 Flags:
       --context string      Name of the kubeconfig context to use